|

 App “APPENDIX”

-Apptxt stores the title argument to the last APP call.
+Apptxt stores the title argument to the most recent APP call.

 DT stores the date or other identifier set by ND, if called,